fjfnaranjo/didactic-umbrella/README.md

 > test order in the section headers.

 ### Configuration and deployment part (point 3 in the code test)

+> NOTE: The 'fuzzy-chainsaw' repository will handle this part.

 The requested task fits very well into the serverless case.
 The API is simple, it has a straightforward business logic and the time restriction associated to any code test encourages an easy to deploy solution.

 Said that, the approach I suggest has its own caveats.
 I will elaborate on them later.
-But for now, the general description of the proposal goes as follow:
+But for now, the general description of the proposal goes as follows:

 * The API will be deployed as a Lambda cloud function.
 * The state of the API will be stored in a DynamoDB table.
-* In front of the API, an API Gateway will be configured.
+* In front of the API, Zappa will configure an API Gateway.
-* Finally, in front of the API Gateway, a CloudFront distribution.
+* Finally, in front of the API Gateway, an equivalent to a CloudFront distribution will be created because Zappa will deploy a Edge-optimized endpoint.

-On the configuration/deployment side, this should be enough for now.
 Future improvements will be also discussed later, but for now, the absence of VPN dependant services will make the things even easier.

-The 'fuzzy-chainsaw' repository will handle this first part.
+I guessing this approach makes the configuration part of the code test lighter than expected.
+To compensate, I will spend some time creating a safer set of permissions than the permissions Zappa creates by itself for the API code.
+This is some of the security mitigation strategies I've followed in the past to harden the infrastructure against potentially unsafe libraries used by the API developers.
+Again, further improvements to security will be discussed later.

 ### API part (point 1 in the code test)

+> NOTE: The 'improved-couscous' repository will handle this part.

 I'm mainly a Python developer, so the function will be developed using Python with just two runtime dependencies: